StollLab/EasySpin/README.md

     releasing/     build scripts etc.
     tests/         unit tests for EasySpin

-For information on EasySpin's test systems, see [here](/TESTING.md).

 ## Documentation

 A local copy of the documentation can be built with a perl script `docbuilder.pl`.
 For more information see the [documentation](/releasing/DOCUMENTATION.md) in the `releasing` subfolder.